My Investment Portfolio--beginning June 26, 2023

 I met a former investment banker once.
 He told me that the greatest asset is time, and it is important to hold long positions to make money.
 This is by far the best way to invest, and in unstable markets, I will be usually riding everything out, but sometimes, I will be buying stocks/ETF's etc that I will only be holding for short term, so I can still make money when the market is rough.

-Right now, I am trying to diversify (spread out) my investments.
-I will be using a formula I created to analyze stocks, and I will be selecting the strongest stock or stocks from each financial sector (section of the economy) to invest in.
+Right now, I am trying to diversify (spread out) my investments as my main strategy.
+I will be using a formula I created to analyze stocks along with other pieces of information from the stock to determine how overvalued or undervalued it is, and I will be selecting the strongest stock or stocks from each financial sector (section of the economy) to invest in.
 I will then spread out the money evenly across each stock (except for the risker ones--I'll invest less in those).
-My investments sector by sector are below.
+My investments sector by sector are further down the page if I choose to use this strategy.
 I will reevaluate my investments in every sector after every earnings report.

-Here are my past trades using my newest strategy:
+Here are my past trades using my strategies:

 1. I bought NVIDIA (NVDA) on 10/22/25 at $177.40 a share.
 NVIDIA shares (and the whole market) was down quite a bit that day, and I thought that it would be a great time to buy NVIDIA ahead of its Washington DC conference from 10/27-10/29 where they would announce a lot of their new technology.
 This was a very good short-term buy, and I ended up selling my shares at $210.24 the morning of 10/29.